PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

 Snakemake, as well as Docker, CONDA, and Singularity.

-We have published [7 articles on the Guix-HPC blogs](https://hpc.guix.info/blog/) touching topics such as efficient Open MPI packaging, Guix-Jupyter, Software Heritage integration, and a hands-on tutorial using Guix for reproducible computations.
+We have published [7 articles on the Guix-HPC blog](https://hpc.guix.info/blog/) touching topics such as efficient Open MPI packaging, Guix-Jupyter, Software Heritage integration, and a hands-on tutorial using Guix for reproducible workflows and computations.

 ## Talks